hamk-uas/TwitterAnalysis/README.md

 Data folder contains tweet id's corresponding to misinformation tweets collected from June 23, 2020 to March 23, 2021.
 Owing to Twitter's policy we are restricted to sharing tweet-id's and users can rehydrate this dataset using hydrator: https://github.com/DocNow/hydrator.

 # Analysis

 Contains two Jupyter notebooks:
-1. data processing, visualization and modeling
+1. data processing, visualization and modeling [Keyword&hashtag network.ipynb]
-2. keyword and hashtag network modeling
+2. keyword and hashtag network modeling Twitter [data processing, visualization and modeling.ipynb]

+# Results

+[results]

 Hashtag networks file and the visualized Gephi project also included in the folder.